Tom-Pecher/learning/W3Schools/Backend/Bash/Commands/10_Timestamp_touch.md

-## Bash: W3Schools - Main Tutorial
+## Bash: W3Schools - Commands Tutorial
 ### Section 10: Timestamp (touch)

 The "touch" (timestamp) command will create an empty file if it does not already exist or update its timestamp if it does.